Milor123/Motolora-Unlock/README.md

 # Motolora-Unlock
-Script that generate the id of Motorola Phones for get the unlock bootloader
+Script that generates the id of `Motorola smartphones` for get the unlock bootloader

 Requeriments
 ==========